 And remember that all education is self-education.
 It doesn’t matter if you’re sitting in a college classroom or a coffee shop.
 We don’t learn anything we don’t want to learn.
 Those of us who take the time and initiative to pursue knowledge on their own time are the only ones who earn a real education in this world.
 Take a look at any widely acclaimed scholar, entrepreneur or historical figure you can think of.
 Formal education or not, you’ll find that he or she is a product of continuous self-education.

-9. Don’t be afraid to live out some of your dreams.
+9. Don’t be afraid to explore some of your dreams.

 There are thousands of people who live their entire lives on the default settings, never realizing they can customize everything.
 Don’t settle for the default settings in life.
-Don’t hide behind laziness.
-Find your loves, talents and passions, and embrace them fully.
+Don’t hide behind indecision or laziness.
+Find your loves, talents, and passions, and embrace them fully!

 Seriously, too many people dream only at night in the quiet of their own minds, and then awake to find it was all an illusion.
 Don’t be one of them.
 Dream by day, too.
 Be one of the people who dream with their eyes wide open, and who works to make some of them come true.

 And forget popularity too.
 Just do your thing with passion, humility, and honesty.
 Do what you do, not for an applause, but because it’s what’s right.
 Pursue it a little bit each day, no matter what anyone else thinks.
 That’s how dreams are achieved.
 (Read Tuesdays with Morrie.)